All it takes is 2 easy steps

 BELLA: Here’s your $10 off coupon.
 Code: 43223.
 Up to 6 msgs/month.
 Reply HELP for help or STOP to cancel.
 Msg & data rates may apply.
 T&C bella.com/tnc

 Be sure that the content you send matches the content your prospect signed up for.
-If you don’t send a message to a customer within 18 months of their opt-in to your program, your campaign is considered inactive.
+Also, if you don’t send a message to a customer within 18 months of their opt-in to your program, your campaign is considered inactive.

 Contests, sweepstakes, and lotteries are governed by state laws, which can vary from state to state.
-Consult a lawyer to make sure you’re on the right side of the law.
 Carriers are not supportive of running contests so be sure to assign a registered short code for these type of campaigns.

-If a customer has asked for some information, you don’t need his permission to send him that information via text.
-However, you can only send a single message immediately after he makes this request.
-Your message should contain only the information he has requested, without any other marketing or advertising information.
+If a customer asked for information, you don’t need consent to send that information via text.
+However, you can only send a single message immediately after this request.
+Your message should contain only the information requested, without any other marketing or advertising information.

 You also get a one text exception to see whether a number has been reassigned to another subscriber.

-You might have to pay $500 for each marketing text that you send without getting permission from the recipient.
-If he files a suit against you and the court thinks that you knowingly violated the law regarding text marketing, you may have to fork out $1500 for each SMS the court considers spam.
+There is a potential fine of $500 for each marketing text that violates TCPA regulations.
+If a customer, or group of customers, files a suit against you and the court rules that you knowingly violated the law regarding text marketing, you may be fined $1500 for each SMS the court considers spam.

-There’s also the obvious downside: violating the terms and conditions of your text program can alienate customers, increasing opt-outs.
+There’s also the obvious downside: violating the terms and conditions of your text program will alienate customers, increasing opt-outs.